Resources and Important Information

 This hike is short—just four miles—with a climb of nearly 4,000

-feet on countless switchbacks, but the views are worth it!
+feet on countless switchbacks, but the views are spectacular!
 There

 is a false summit 1,500 feet below the true peak, but the vistas